snowplow/documentation/docs/understanding-your-pipeline/glossary-of-terms/index.md

 Whilst it is possible to do analysis directly on this event stream, it is very common to:

 1. Join the event-stream data set with other data sets (e.g. customer data, product data, media data, marketing data, financial data).
-2. Aggregate the event-level data into smaller data sets that are easier and faster to run analyses against.
+2. Aggregate the event-level data into smaller data sets that are easier and faster to run analyzes against.
 3. Apply "business logic" i.e. definitions to the data as part of that aggregation step.

 What tables are produced, and the different fields available in each, varies widely between companies in different sectors, and surprisingly even varies within the same vertical.
 That is because part of putting together these aggregate tables involves implementing business-specific logic.